 Cryptocurrencies are already in a battle with the federal banks and governments.
 The world’s first blockchain mobile phone is here.
 Thanks to Foxconn.
 Platforms will become trustless.
 People’s personal information will no longer become a product for sale.

-Websites like the Pirate Bay have taken countless strikes by various governments due to copyright issue.
+Websites like the Pirate Bay have taken countless strikes by various governments due to copyright issues.
 But the website is extremely popular among the common users.
 Governments have taken down lots of domains.
 So, websites like the pirate bay will be safe from such forceful actions from the governments.

 The users can now take a sound sleep as their private information will be more secured due to enhanced encryption of the structure.
 Decentralization will make the rebellious hackers happier.